| EXPANDING FRONTIERS

 sales organization's efforts.
 I don't believe that it's a surprise to

 anyone that we have strongly concentrated in the bank market.
+Electrical-electronic is next because many of our

 internal General Electric orders fall in that category.
 Incidentally, don't